 Another huge monument in the Pergamon Museum is the magnificent Roman gate which led to the market of Milete, also in Asia Minor.
 The gate was built in the second century AD in the style of a theatre facade with three archways.

 It measures 29 meters wide and 17 meters high (95 x 56 ft).
-In the Middle Ages the gate was damaged by an earthquake but it was pieced together in the nineteenth century by German archaeologists.
+In the Middle Ages the gate was damaged by an earthquake, but it was pieced together in the nineteenth century by German archaeologists.
 The two statues in front of the gate depict a Roman general with a captured barbarian at his feet and a nude hero with a cornucopia.

 Yet another extraordinary exhibit is the Ishtar Gate and the Processional Street of Babylon, built under King Nebuchadnezzar II (605—562 BC) in what is now the Near East.
-The gate is decorated with blue-enamelled tiles and animal reliefs.
+The gate is decorated with blue-enameled tiles and animal reliefs.